ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

 By default, the waveforms provided by the user are saved as is, while the built-in waveforms are normalized to have the same standard deviation (1 nAm by default).
-In practice, it is often useful to set up a specific SNR for each source separately or for all sources combined, for example, to test how different analysis methods perform depending on the SNR of target sources.
+In practice, it is often useful to set up a specific SNR for each source separately or for all sources combined.
+This is relevant, for example, when testing how different analysis methods perform depending on the SNR of target sources.

 We provide two approaches for adjusting the sensor-space SNR of added sources.
 The first approach was used in :cite:`Nikulin2011`, where the SNR was adjusted separately for